camrywharton07/bioinformatics-Acute-Lymphoblastic-Leukemia-CNV-Project/README.md

 This project explores the research question: Do recurrent copy-number variations (CNVs) in acute lymphoblastic leukemia (ALL) disproportionately disrupt evolutionarily conserved coding regions?
 To address this question, CNV segment files from the TARGET-ALL Phase II dataset were processed and mapped to RefSeq coding exons for five major ALL genes (IKZF1, PAX5, CDKN2A, CDKN2B, and ETV6).
 Statistical tests—including Fisher’s exact test, the Mann–Whitney U test, and binomial recurrence testing—were performed to assess subtype-specific CNV losses, CNV load among patients, and recurrence rate.
 The purpose is to assess whether these recurrent CNVs selectively compromise conserved coding regions, indicating disruption of essential functional domains involved in leukemogenesis.

 ## Data Sources:
-• TARGET-ALL Phase II CNV data and clinical metadata (cBioPortal)
+• TARGET-ALL Phase II CNV data and clinical metadata (cBioPortal for Cancer Genomics, 2024).
-• UCSC Genome Browser: RefSeq CDS coordinates, phyloP100way conservation tracks
+• UCSC Genome Browser: RefSeq CDS coordinates, phyloP100way conservation tracks (UCSC Genome Browser, 2024).
-• National Cancer Institute (NCI): background information on acute lymphoblastic leukemia
+• National Cancer Institute (NCI): background information on acute lymphoblastic leukemia (National Cancer Institute, 2024).

 ## Methods:
 This project was implemented in Python using Google Colab.
 CNV segment files from cBioPortal were loaded, merged, and converted into gain/loss/neutral calls using pandas and numpy.
 CNVs were mapped to RefSeq coding exons obtained from the UCSC Genome Browser, and subtype labels were integrated using clinical metadata.
 Statistical analyses were performed using SciPy (Fisher’s exact test, Mann–Whitney U, and binomial recurrence tests), and all figures were generated using matplotlib.
 The complete workflow is documented in the notebooks/ directory.